 This post is based on articles from The Toast and the idea proposed in this tweet.
-How to tell if you're in an Inka York novel ...
-If you throw an amulet, it will land around the neck of a queer person.
-You are a twin.
-You are related to at least one archangel, probably...
+Companion post: How to tell if you're in an Inka York short story How to tell if you're in an Inka York novel ...
+If you throw an amulet, it will land around the neck of a queer person....
 Continue Reading →

 I’m not ready for Camp NaNoWriMo, but I’m going for it anyway.
 I’ve given myself a target of 30K again, but I doubt I’ll stick to one project.
 I’ve been wavering for weeks and I’m no closer to a decision, even though I wrote 4K words of notes today.
 These are the projects I'll be...
 Continue Reading →